Studio Art and Design (MFA)

 - Applicants to the MFA program must fulfill the general admission requirements of the College of Arts and Sciences.
 To meet the College of Arts and Sciences requirements applicants must hold a bachelor’s degree from an accredited institution with a grade point average of 3.0 on a 4.0 scale and have completed an undergraduate major or the equivalent in the intended field of study.

-- Applicants must submit the following to the School of Interdisciplinary and Graduate Studies, Graduate Admissions, at the University of Louisville (louisville.edu/graduate/apply):
+- Applicants must submit the following to the Graduate School, Graduate Admissions, at the University of Louisville (louisville.edu/graduate/apply):

-- An Application for School of Interdisciplinary and Graduate Studies, Graduate Admission
+- An Application for Graduate School, Graduate Admission

 - An application processing fee